RanolP/awesome-mcje-vanilla-tech/README.md

 ### Via Font

 - [Make Custom UI Bars in Minecraft](https://youtu.be/EL2X6ppZSCQ) by Cloud Wolf - A guide and example for creating UI with custom character with Action Bars.
+- [Darken Screen Effect in Minecraft](https://youtu.be/FkLtgmW_JpU) by Cloud Wolf - Using big enough character on title to create a darken screen effect.

 ### Via Shader